 How to Write a Qualitative Research Paper – A Step-by-Step Guide

 Qualitative research papers are often used in social science fields and other research fields that focus on exploring people’s opinions, beliefs, and thoughts.
 Qualitative research is different from quantitative research in that it doesn’t measure things like statistics or numbers.
 Rather, qualitative research explores the reasons why people think and act the way they do.
 It focuses on exploring their experiences and understanding why they believe or feel the way they do.
-Qualitative research papers are different from other types of academic writing because they require a very specific structure and set of writing techniques to effectively communicate the researcher’s findings.
+Qualitative research papers differ from other types of academic writing because they require a very specific structure and set of writing techniques to communicate the researcher’s findings effectively.
 If you need help writing your own qualitative paper, keep reading for step-by-step instructions on how to write a qualitative research paper like an expert.